Steps For Accepting an Internship

 - An organization (public, private or not-for-profit) that is established.
 NOTE: We do not approve business plan creation for start-up organizations.

 - Remuneration - Graduate students seek paid internship opportunities, although the amount of salary isn't as important as the opportunity to add value.
-In summer 2015, the range was up to $35/hr with an average of $18/hr.
+The typical range is $12-$40/hour, with an average of $20-$25/hr.
 We do have a not-for-profit scholarship program specifically designed for not-for-profits that need an intern, but do not have the funding, consider applying for our Not-for-Profit Internship Scholarship Program.
 Question: Can Internships be unpaid?
 Answer: There is a very strict six point test for assessing whether an organization can offer an unpaid internship.
 NACE (National Association of Colleges and Employers) addresses this question here.

 The internship program includes some coursework the student does in conjunction with the internship work they do.
 This coursework basically sets up a framework for a student to set out and monitor achievement of their objectives, goals, strategies, and tactics.
 It also enables a student to reflect upon their learning during the internship.
 A Faculty Internship Advisor(FIA) is assigned to each student/employer.
 The FIA communicates during the term with the employer, makes a site visit midway through the term, and acts as a mentor/advisor for the student.

-In addition to a site visit during the semester, we also require that the employer provides a face-to-face performance evaluation of the student at the end of the internship.
+In addition to a site visit during the semester, we also require that the employer provides a face-to-face or zoom-based performance evaluation of the student at the end of the internship.
 This should provide the student with both positive feedback as well as actionable suggestions for areas of improvement.
 We also require employers to complete an online assessment of the student.
 This assessment is also completed by the student.
 The data from this assessment provides key information to improve our curriculum each year.
-Link to the online assessment.